stackrox/stackrox/.github/contributing.md

 ### Metadata
 - Use labels like `blocked`, `on hold`, `needs reviewer` etc. to communicate the state of your PR.
-- If you mistakenly believed a PR was ready for reviewer and turned it from a draft PR to a regular PR, use the `WIP` label to communicate that it is no longer ready for review/under construction.
+- If you mistakenly believed a PR was ready for reviewer and turned it from a draft PR to a regular PR, you can revert it to a draft PR by clicking "Convert to draft" under the list of reviewers in the right sidebar of the Conversation view.

 ## Merging a PR